faultfactory/SBM_Monorepo/docs/github_magic.md

 ## Automated Builds

 After checking,  and updating the CAN code if required, the GitHub Action moves on to searching the repository for any files ending in ```.ino``` which is an Arduino sketch file.
 At the moment it is building the sketches against the board definition for the Adafruit Feather M4 CAN.
-As more sensors are attached, more libraries will be needed to be incorporated into the build but that is easy to handle.
-At the moment there's only two added.
+For the automated builds, libraries are managed by the [yaml file in the root](../required_arduino_libraries.yml).
+Be sure to get the proper syntax for the name of the library you're using and add it here and the builds will be verified automatically.